Because everybody knows you’re supposed to save. Yet, only 47% of Americans have $400 in a savings account right now to cover an emergency.

 Most importantly, good partners do their homework to learn as much as they can about the endeavor of game development, and in turn they learn where they can contribute and where they need input from partners.
 These criteria apply to all partners, including designers and developers like ourselves, as well as organizations seeking to align with designers and developers to make games.

-Game projects benefit from partners that fit the project’s goals and provide complementary expertise.
+The Principle of Working with the Right Partners Game projects benefit from partners that fit the project’s goals and provide complementary expertise. | |

-Choosing the wrong partners can take many forms.
+When applied Resonant games require not just working with partners, but working with the right partners.
+That means partners that have complementary skills and aligned goals.
+Complementary skills optimize work and ensure that all of the requisite pieces of the resonant game can be created.
+Aligned goals mean that the product can have a coherent vision. | When not applied Choosing the wrong partners can take many forms.
 Sometimes that means loading up on some skills and missing others.
 That produces a lopsided game or a game that doesn’t connect in the right way with the audience.
-Misaligned goals can be even more problematic: with teams working at odds with each other, the product may never be finished, or at best may come out as a Franken-game, just a set of disparate pieces connected with each other.
+Misaligned goals can be even more problematic: with teams working at odds with each other, the product may never be finished, or at best may come out as a Franken-game, just a set of disparate pieces connected with each other. |

 So in 2007 when we received multiple requests from respected colleagues for us to take a meeting with Nick Maynard of the 501(c)(3) nonprofit Doorway to Dreams (D2D) Fund (later rebranded Commonwealth, which is how we’ll refer to it here), we kept these principles of good partners in mind.
 One thing we did was do our homework on Commonwealth.
 Its mission is to “strengthen the financial opportunity and security of financially vulnerable people by discovering ideas, piloting solutions, and driving innovations to scale.”
 As Nick said in a 2016 interview, the number of people that fit in that category is staggering, around 162 million Americans.
 This was a departure from many partners we had worked with before, but certainly a noble mission.